AdobeDocs/marketo.en/help/marketo/product-docs/personalization/segmentation-and-snippets/segmentation/approve-a-segmentation.md

 ---
 # Approve a Segmentation {#approve-a-segmentation}

-A segmentation needs to be approved before it can used.
+A segmentation needs to be approved before it can be used.

 >[!PREREQUISITES]
 >
 >* [Create a Segmentation](/help/marketo/product-docs/personalization/segmentation-and-snippets/segmentation/create-a-segmentation.md)
 >* [Define Segment Rules](/help/marketo/product-docs/personalization/segmentation-and-snippets/segmentation/define-segment-rules.md)

+>[!NOTE]
+>
+>A maximum of 20 Segmentations can be approved at a time.

 1. Go to the **Database**.